mongodb/specifications/source/sessions/driver-sessions.rst

 ========================
 A driver MUST only obtain an implicit session's ``ServerSession`` after it successfully checks out a connection.
 A driver SHOULD NOT attempt to release the acquired session before connection check in.
-There are a variety of cases, such as, retryable operations or cursor creating operations where a ``serverSession`` must remain acquired by the ``ClientSession`` after an operation is attempted.
-Attempting to account for all these scenarios has risks that do not justify the potential guaranteed ``ServerSession`` allocation limiting.

-Drivers SHOULD attempt to release the ``ServerSession`` to the pool at the earliest possible opportunity.
-Drivers SHOULD attempt to reuse ``ServerSession`` as best as possible, concurrency fairness willing.

-Through both through the pooling mechanism and limiting acquisition to successful connection checkout we can have guaranteed improvement of ``ServerSession`` recycling.
+Through both through the pooling mechanism and limiting acquisition to a successful connection checkout we can have guaranteed improvement of ``ServerSession`` reuse.

-Explicit sessions MAY be changed to allocate a server session similarly, but it is not required.
+Explicit sessions MAY be changed to allocate a server session similarly.

 How to Check Whether a Deployment Supports Sessions
 ===================================================